-a) Both thresholds are checked by the TOE.

-b) Rekeying is performed upon reaching the threshold that is hit first.
+- a) Both thresholds are checked by the TOE. - b) Rekeying is performed upon reaching the threshold that is hit first.

-Section 6 (FCS_SSHS_EXT.1) of the ST states that Remote CLI SSHv2 sessions are limited to an administrator configurable session timeout period and used for a threshold of no longer than one hour, and no more than one gigabyte of transmitted data.
-After either of the thresholds are reached a rekey needs to be performed.
+Section 6.1, Table 18 (FCS_SSHS_EXT.1) in the [ST] states that remote CLI SSHv2 sessions are limited to an administrator configurable session timeout period and will be rekeyed after no more than 1 gigabyte of data is transmitted or an hour has passed.
+Both of these thresholds are checked by the TOE and a rekeying is performed on whichever threshold is reached first.